-We also find that the urban dynamics differ in blocks with wealthier residents (in the wealthiest quintile of the sample).
-The elasticity is much smaller and not statistically different from zero for 96% of the blocks.
+In stark contrast with the above results, in blocks with wealthier residents (in the wealthiest quintile of the sample) the elasticity is much smaller and not statistically different from zero for most of the blocks.
 We further show that the baseline regulation is initially restrictive in these blocks and, importantly, does not become less stringent with increased commuter market access.
 Hence, constricting regulation prevents residential floor space growth only in high-income residential areas, unlike in the rest of the city.
 The result is consistent with the home-voter theory of regulation (e.g., Fischel, 2005), but only at work for the wealthiest.
 It is also consistent with the fact that more stringent regulation correlates with the presence of homeowners associations in the USA (Clarke and Freedman, 2019), albeit through a different mechanism.
-The regulation was significantly softened in middle- and low-income areas to allow for development, which is consistent with the growth-machine hypothesis of regulation.
+The regulation was significantly softened in middle- and low-income areas to allow for development, consistent with the growth-machine regulation hypothesis (Molotch, 1976).
+Such a hypothesis states that landowners, real estate developers, and business elites benefit from upzoning because increased development raises property values and rents.

 Our article provides general insights into the recent literature about housing supply.
 Murphy (2018) estimates a dynamic model of housing supply and shows that pro-cyclical costs incentivize some landowners to build before price peaks and that owners actively "time" the market, which reduces the elasticity of supply.
 Henderson et al. (2020) develop a dynamic model of housing supply differentiating the formal and informal technology.
-Saiz (2010) and Baum-Snow and Han (2023) study the floor space price elasticity using US data; Saiz (2010) focuses on differences between cities, while Baum-Snow and Han (2023), like us, concentrate on within-city differences.
-Our results are consistent with Baum-Snow and Han's (2023) findings, who find a substantial variation of floor space elasticities within the cities.
-However, they find that floor space supply responses increase with distance to the CBD, heterogeneity that does not hold in our study.
+Saiz (2010) and Baum-Snow and Han (2024) study the floor space price elasticity using US data; Saiz (2010) focuses on differences between cities, while Baum-Snow and Han (2024), like us, concentrate on within-city differences.
+Our results are consistent with Baum-Snow and Han's (2024) findings, who find a substantial variation of floor space elasticities within the cities.
+However, they find that floor space supply responses increase with distance to the CBD, a heterogeneity that does not hold in our study.
 We claim that the previous departure from the literature regarding heterogeneity relative to distance from the CBD is because Santiago's central area was relatively underdeveloped in the 2000s.
 This highlights the value of providing evidence from developing and middle-income country contexts.

 Our findings reveal that considering the effect's heterogeneity may be crucial and differ significantly across countries.
-Recent research on quantitative models that focus on the effect of transport infrastructure on outcomes within cities typically assumes a constant price elasticity of floor space (see, e.g., Tsivanidis, 2023; Zárate, 2022; Heblich et al., 2020).
+Recent research on quantitative models that focus on the impact of transport infrastructure on outcomes within cities typically assumes a constant price elasticity of floor space (see, e.g., Tsivanidis, 2023; Zárate, 2022; Heblich et al., 2020).
 Our work is more closely related to Tsivanidis (2023) and Severen (2021), who study the effect of the Bus Rapid Transit (BRT) system TransMilenio in Bogotá and Los Angeles Metro Rail, respectively, using data at the census tract level.
 Tsivanidis (2023) shows that commuter market access significantly affects real estate prices, employment, worker spatial reallocation, and welfare, but not housing supply.
 Severen (2021) estimates the effects of the Los Angeles Metro Rail on similar urban outcomes, finding that the housing supply was inelastic.